Stuttgart–Horb railway: War damage, dismantlement and diesel operation (1945–1962)

 Until February 1945, the Gäubahn did not suffer much damage during World War II, with the exception of aerial bombardment in 1944/45, which caused severe damage to the stations in Herrenberg and Horb am Neckar.
 This damage only disrupted traffic in the short term.
 More significant was the damage caused by German troops in April 1945, when several bridges were blown up between Stuttgart and Böblingen, stopping train traffic altogether shortly before the end of the war.
 Also in April 1945, American and French troops occupied southwestern Germany, which meant that the section of the line between Bondorf and Stuttgart fell into the American zone of occupation, while the section between Ergenzingen and Horb was assigned to the French zone.
 It was not until 13 August 1946 that the railway was opened again for through traffic.

 France insisted on its right to reparations, unlike the United States of America, and in 1946 dismantled the second track between Horb and Tuttlingen, which had only been laid a few years before.
 Ever since, the Gäubahn is twin-tracked only between Stuttgart and Horb, as well as between Hattingen and Singen.
 The border between the American and French zones was responsible for the lack of through-traffic between Stuttgart and Singen, which did not resume until 1948.
 Compared to the heyday of the line at the end of the 1930s, the service schedule was severely reduced, and did not reach the same level as before the war until the end of the 1950s.
 The service to and from Berlin, for which the line had been expanded in the time between the wars, was not resumed by the Deutsche Bundesbahn, and the traffic corridor Berlin–Erfurt–Würzburg–Stuttgart–Zürich had lost its significance due to the separation of East Germany and West Germany.

-Starting in the 1950s, the Bundesbahn extended some of the express trains between Zurich and Stuttgart to Hamburg.
+Starting in the 1950s, the Bundesbahn extended some of the express trains between Zürich and Stuttgart to Hamburg.
 Also, express service was reinstated between Stuttgart and Italy, largely due to the influx of guest workers from Italy into Baden-Württemberg at the end of the decade.
 These trains primarily saw the use of the Prussian P 10 and the Prussian P 8.
 Between 1958 and the middle of the 1970s, diesel locomotives of the class DB Class V 100 and DB Class V 200 replaced the steam locomotives on the Gäubahn, with the DB Class V 200.1 being used for freight service.